kevinburke/lucifer/readme.markdown

 If you call `lucifer invalidate [file]` the binary will make a request to the server to invalidate the cache for that module; this way you can ensure the server is running tests against the version of the module on your file system.

-### Install

-Run `make install`.
-You'll want to have Go installed to install the command line client.

 [slow]: https://kev.inburke.com/kevin/node-require-is-dog-slow/